-UNO's Keyboard Program is one of the most vital parts of the Department of Music.
+UNO's Keyboard Program is one of the most vital parts of the School of Music.
 Our Keyboard Studies program is directed by Dr. James Johnson, a Steinway artist, who is well known for both his piano performance career, and many years of fine teaching.

 Students studying Music Entrepreneurship learn the capacity and willingness to develop, organize and manage a music business venture along with any of its risks in order to make a profit.
 They learn the fundamentals of musicianship with private lessons and ensemble participation.

 In response to the emergence of technology in almost every aspect of the musical arts, the Music Technology program combines the rigorous training of a traditional university music program, a practical hands-on approach through real-life opportunities, and a digital audio curriculum that combines platform-independent core competencies with emerging technologies and aesthetics.

 The percussion program at UNO covers a wide range of percussion applications.
 The core of the program focuses on Western classical percussion techniques (snare, timpani, mallets, multiple percussion).
 However, there are ample opportunities to explore other percussion applications such as world drumming, drum set, electronic percussion, orchestral techniques, and marching percussion.

 The cornerstone of UNO’s String Program is solid studio teaching instruction.
 In the string studios, emphasis is placed in several areas: mastery of technique; the development of musical skills; learning the standard repertoire; introduction to orchestral and chamber music repertoire, and understanding the efficient and relaxed methods to play.